awsdocs/aws-security-hub-user-guide/doc_source/asff-top-level-attributes.md

 The "`aws/`" prefix represents a reserved namespace for AWS products and services only and must not be submitted with findings from third\-party integrations\.

 Although not required, products should format field names as `company-id/product-id/field-name`, where the `company-id` and `product-id` match those supplied in the `ProductArn` of the finding\.

+This field may also include information about the standard that includes the control which produced the finding\.

 **Example**